 - Exceptional strength: 2-3x stronger than polyester

-- Abrasion resistance: Ideal for heel and toe reinforcement
+- Abrasion resistance: Works well for heel and toe reinforcement

 - Elasticity: Natural stretch and recovery properties